 Cantiague Park Senior Men’s Golf League had its fourth tournament on Thursday, July 17.
 We had 34 golfers and only three who scored under 40.
 Low overall score was won by Charlie Hong with an impressive 34.
 Joe Sander scored a solid 49 and won low overall net with a 31.

 Competition on the nine-hole course is divided into two divisions.
 Flight A is for players with a handicap of 13 or lower.
 Flight B is for players with a handicap of 14 or more.
-The league is a 100 percent handicap league.
+The league is a 100% handicap league.
 Any man 55 years or older is eligible for membership.
 We have many openings for this year, and you can sign up anytime throughout the the season.
 The league meets every Thursday at 7:30 a.m., but the formal tournament dates are only the first and third Thursday of the month through late October.
 We will have a final luncheon with prizes on our last meeting.

 This November, Hicksville resident Marlo Signoracci will head to Florida for Ironman, a demanding, long-distance triathlon that includes biking, running and swimming.
 Here, she shares her story as she prepares for one of the most physically challenging athletic events out there.

 Page 1 of 46<< Start < Prev 1 2 3 4 5 6 7 8 9 10 Next > End >>